mnot/I-D/variants/draft.md

 Transfer-Encoding: chunked
 ~~~

-Upon receipt of this response, the cache knows that two representations of this resource are available, one with a `Content-Language` of "en", and another whose `Content-Language` is "de".
+Upon receipt of this response, the cache knows that two representations of this resource are available, one with a Content-Language of "en", and another whose Content-Language is "de".

 Subsequent requests (while this response is fresh) will cause the cache to either reuse this response or forward the request, depending on what the selection algorithm determines.

-So, if a request with "en" in `Accept-Language` is received and its q-value indicates that it is acceptable, the stored response is used.
+So, if a request with "en" in Accept-Language is received and its q-value indicates that it is acceptable, the stored response is used.
 A request that indicates that "de" is acceptable will be forwarded to the origin, thereby populating the cache.
 A cache receiving a request that indicates both languages are acceptable will use the q-value to make a determination of what response to return.

-A cache receiving a request that does not list either language as acceptable (or does not contain an Accept-Language at all) will return the "en" representation (possibly fetching it from the origin), since it is listed first in the `Variants` list.
+A cache receiving a request that does not list either language as acceptable (or does not contain an Accept-Language at all) will return the "en" representation (possibly fetching it from the origin), since it is listed first in the Variants list.

-Note that `Accept-Language` is listed in Vary, to assure backwards-compatibility with caches that do not support `Variants`.
+Note that Accept-Language is listed in Vary, to assure backwards-compatibility with caches that do not support Variants.

 ## Multiple Variants